Robert M. Hopkins

 Finally, when stepping back to view Cornucopia as a whole, one can also see a certain affinity with Hopkins's drawing series, Inner Navigations.
 If his drawings suggest a field-guide quality, these watercolors evoke a lighter version of Rorschach inkblots — a playful invitation for probing the viewer’s imagination.

-See Cornucopia Gallery.
+See Syncopations Gallery.
+(Coming soon.)

 Scanning for Shades of Meaning on the Wall: